Exploded Manifolds: Almost complex structures

 For example, on $\et 11$ the integral vectors are the integer multiples of the real part of $\tilde z\frac\partial{\partial \tilde z}$ in the region where $\totl{\tilde z}=0$.
 Our definition requires that $J$ of the real part of $\tilde z\frac\partial{\partial \tilde z}$ is the imaginary part in this region.
 This extra requirement makes holomorphic curves $\C\infty 1$ exploded maps, and makes the tropical part of holomorphic curves piecewise linear one complexes.
 If it did not hold, then we would need to use a different version of the exploded category using $\mathbb R^{*}$ instead of $\mathbb C^{*}$ to explore holomorphic curve theory.
 The analysis involved would be significantly more difficult.

 The following assumption allows us to use standard (pseudo)holomorphic curve results.

 \begin{defn}[Civilized almost complex structure] An almost complex structure $J$ on $\ex B$ is civilized if it induces a smooth almost complex structure on the smooth part of $\ex B$.
-This means that given any local coordinate chart modeled on $\et mP$, if we consider $\et mP$ as a subset of $\ex T^{a}\times(\et 11)^{b}$ defined by setting some monomials equal to $1$ (as in Remark \ref{monomial description}), there exists an almost complex structure $\hat J$ on $\ex T^{a}\times(\et 11)^{b}$ which induces a smooth almost complex structure on $\totl{\ex T^{a}\times(\et 11)^{b}}=\mathbb C^{b}$ so that the subset corresponding to $\et mP$ is holomorphic, and the restriction of $\hat J$ is $J$. \end{defn}
+In other words, every point in $\ex B$ has a neighborhood $U$ with some map